MicrosoftDocs/machine-learning-server-docs/microsoft-r/overview-microsoftml-functions.md

 The **`rxLogisticRegression()`** algorithm is used to predict the value of a categorical dependent variable from its relationship to one or more independent variables assumed to have a logistic distribution.
 If the dependent variable has only two possible values (success/failure), then the logistic regression is binary.
 If the dependent variable has more than two possible values (blood type given diagnostic test results), then the logistic regression is multinomial.

 **Tasks supported**: binary and multiclass classification

+### Real-time scoring
+The **`rxPredict()`** algorithm runs the scoring library either from SQL Server, using the stored procedure, or from R code.
+This real-time scoring library has been designed in C+ and optimized specifically for scoring operations.
+It loads a specified model from a database, define a query with new input data, and generate scores based on the model.

 ## Get help on MicrosoftML functions